Online Advocacy Tools: Websites

 Be Navigable

 Okay, so people found you, but can they find what they’re actually looking for once they reach your site?
-Readers get frustrated easily, and satisfaction is just a click away — away FROM your site.
+Readers get frustrated easily, and satisfaction is just a click away — a click away FROM your site.
 Good organization is key and so is clear labeling.
 Most importantly, you need to think about your site navigation from the point of view of the reader.

 Organization (and corporate) sites frequently fall prey to org-chartitis — the tendency for navigation structures to be determined by institutional structures and institutional politics.
 Human Resources wants a button?
 They get a button, even if HR has NOTHING to do with purpose of the site.
-And that VP’s pet project on corporate synergy?
+And that VP’s pet project on nonprofit campaign synergy?
 Button!

 If your site structure looks like your organization tree, stop to think about someone coming to your site who’s never heard of you before.
 Not only do they not care about the welcome message from your president (unless he or she is famous, hot, unusually charismatic or is a candidate for office), the information they’re trying to find is probably buried somewhere deep in your press section, if it exists at all.